cgalpin92/pp5_crochet_corner/TESTING.md

         Now, when running the site and selecting a Yarn category from the Yarn dropdown menu the results successfully produce a list of the products within that category.

     - UnboundLocalError: cannot access local variable 'yarn_categories' where it is not associated with a value:
-        This error occured when creating the search query with the Tools dropdown menu and running the site to test the code.
+        This error occurred when creating the search query with the Tools dropdown menu and running the site to test the code.
 When selecting one of the categories from the Tools dropdown menu in the main-header, an error page appeared with the following error "UnboundLocalError: cannot access local variable 'yarn_categories' where it is not associated with a value".
 When refreshing back to the home page and selecting a category from the Yarn dropdown menu a similar error page appeared, however this time referencing the 'tool_categories' - "UnboundLocalError: cannot access local variable 'tool_categories' where it is not associated with a value".
 This suggested that even though in the URL the correct name query is referenced (yarn_categories when selecting from the Yarn dropdown and tool_categories when selecting from the Tool dropdown), the other query within the context is still being searched for.
         This error has been resolved through setting the other query back to None at the start of each GET request:

             if 'yarn_category' in request.GET: